Kastobi/ci_ms2_aggregator/README.md

 1. The big dataset to load for basic functionality
     - API call (about 200 kB)
     - building crossfilter dimensions
-A possible way to improve the behaviour could be a custom backend, serving just the data needed - but this is beyond the scope of this project.
+      - A possible way to improve the behaviour could be a custom backend, serving just the data needed or , but this is beyond the scope of this project.

 ![Main task](/readmeAssets/mainTask.jpg)

 2. the call to Google Trends
-    - with disabled disk cache: over 1.2 MB of 1.9 MB transferred
+    - with disabled disk cache: More than 1.2 MB of 1.9 MB transferred
     - only embedded version available
     - undocumented API

-I don't know a way of circumventing or improve this issue.
+I don't know how to circumvent or improve this issue.

 ![Google Trends network](/readmeAssets/googleTrendsNetwork.jpg)